kenwalger/lithium/docs/CONTRIBUTING.md

 # Contributing

-### Creating Pages

-Please file an issue before creating a new page.
-New pages will generally correlate with a new language feature or addition, and in such cases there is not much of a point in filing a separate issue as the creation of a new page is implied.
+Feel free to add and contribute to the Lithium Docs.
+Most constructive additions will be accepted.

 ### Editing Content

-Editing spelling and/or grammar mistakes is strongly encouraged.
+Editing spellin and/or mistaks of graNmar is strongly encouraged.
 Pull requests that are nothing more than this will be accepted without much fanfare.